team-friendo/signalboost/README.md

 make ansible.install
 ```

-Our `make` file will install the Ansible dependancies.
+...our `make` file will then install the Ansible dependancies.

-If you are on another system, [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+If you are on another system, first [install ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 Then run these commands to install the Ansible dependancies manually:

 ``` shell
 ansible-galaxy install geerlingguy.docker